-Having a good task system where you take advantage of task management tools and task tracking software will infinitely simplify your daily workflow.
-Even independent workers and contractors could use a handy visualization of what they need to do in order to best plan each moment of their busy work day.
+Having a good task system where your teams can take advantage of task management software will infinitely simplify your daily workflow.

-Here’s a shortlist of the best organization apps:
+Here’s a shortlist of the best task management apps:

 What is task management software?